vozeo/WebRecord/README.md

 ## Introductions

+This project is from my [original project](https://github.com/vozeo/RemoteRecord), refactoring all the underlying code, improving the design of the recording function, solving many problems and adding some features.

 This project is a browser-side recording system based on WebRTC technology, with functions such as recording screen, recording camera, real-time view monitoring, and real-time server saving.

 The project is written in Node.js + Javascript + Express.